rrhew/rhew-lab/content/home/welcome.md

 ---

-Our **Atmospheric (Trace gas) Biogeochemistry Laboratory** quantifies sources and sinks of environmentally important trace gases, determine the biological and environmental controls on those fluxes, identify the biochemical and abiotic mechanisms involved, and assess impacts of land use and climate change on emissions.
+Our **Atmospheric (Trace gas) Biogeochemistry Laboratory** quantifies sources and sinks of environmentally important trace gases, determines the biological and environmental controls on those fluxes, identifies the biochemical and abiotic mechanisms involved, and assesses impacts of land use and climate change on emissions.

 - [Department of Geography](https://geography.berkeley.edu)
 - [Department of Environmental Science, Policy & Management](https://ourenvironment.berkeley.edu)